Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Section 7.1 says that `%o` and `%x` are used to write unsigned integers in octal and hex notation.
+<span class="ques"></span> Section 7.1 says that `%o` and `%x` are used to write unsigned integers in octal and hex notation.
 How do I write ordinary (signed) integers in octal or hex? [p- 130]

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: You can use `%o` and `%x` to print a signed integer as long as its value isn't negative.
+<span class="ans"></span> You can use `%o` and `%x` to print a signed integer as long as its value isn't negative.
 These conversions cause `printf` to treat a signed integer as though it were unsigned: in other words, `printf` will assume that the sign bit is part of the number's magnitude.
 As long as the sign bit is 0, there's no problem.
 If the sign bit is 1, `printf` will print an unexpectedly large number.

 </div>
 <!-- END: div -->